|Frequently Asked Questions.|

 |TICKETS TO SEE THE SHOWS|

-Tickets are sold through the venue in most cases with schools organising how many tickets they can sell to their team members and then phoning and booking and paying them directly with the venue's box office.
+Tickets are sold through the venue in most cases with schools organising how many tickets they can sell to their team members and then phoning and booking and paying for them directly with the venue's box office.

 After the cut-off date, all tickets not booked by schools go on first-come, first-served public sale to any parents who missed out or any schools who need additional tickets or the public in general.